ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 The ``paternityArray`` also includes information that the true sire is not in the sample of candidate males.
 In this case this is not helpful, because we know sampling is complete, but in real examples is seldom the case.
-By default this is defined as the liklihood of generating the offspring genotypes given the known mothers genotype and alleles drawn from population allele frequencies.
+By default this is defined as the likelihood of generating the offspring genotypes given the known mothers genotype and alleles drawn from population allele frequencies.
 Here, values for the six offspring are higher than the likelihoods for the non-sires, indicating that they